Fort St. Angelo: Recent history

 On 5 December 1998, a treaty was signed between Malta and the Sovereign Military Order of Malta granting the upper part of Fort St Angelo, including the Grand Master's House and the Chapel of St Anne, to the Order with limited extraterritoriality.

 This treaty was ratified on 1 November 2001.
-The agreement has a duration of 99 years but the document allows the Maltese Government terminate it at any time after 50 years.
+The agreement has a duration of 99 years but the document allows the Maltese Government to terminate it at any time after 50 years.
 In terms of the agreement, the flag of Malta is to be flown together with the flag of the Order in a prominent position over Saint Angelo.
 No asylum may be granted by the Order and generally the Maltese courts have full jurisdiction and Maltese law shall apply.
 A number of immunities and privileges are mentioned in the second bilateral treaty.

 Other parts of the fort are leased to the Cottonera Waterfront Group, a private consortium.

 On 5 March 2012, it was confirmed that the European Regional Development Fund allocated €13.4 million for the restoration, conservation and re-use of the site, allowing for the Fort to be opened as a major visitor attraction highlighting its history and roles through the ages as well as to cater for educational programs, cultural events and live historical experiences.
 The restoration was managed by Heritage Malta. and completed in September 2015.
 It frequently participates in hosting events of national importance including the Commonwealth Heads of Government Meeting 2015 and the 2017 Maltese EU presidency.